Monday Market

 Monday Market is the largest and most significant marketplace in Maiduguri, Borno State, Nigeria.

 History and establishment

-The Maiduguri Monday Market established in the early 1970s, it was created to support the growing commercial activities in Maiduguri Borno State, Nigeria.
+The Maiduguri Monday Market established in the early 1970s; it was created to support the growing commercial activities in Maiduguri.
 Initially located in Budum, the market was later relocated to its current site, which became a major commercial hub for northeastern Nigeria and neighboring countries such as Chad, Niger, and Cameroon.
 Following a devastating fire in 1979, the market was rebuilt and officially commissioned in August 1985 by Major-General Abubakar Waziri.
 It features approximately 20,000 shops and facilities, making it one of the largest markets in northern Nigeria at the time.
-The market has faced challenges over the years, including periodic fires and disruptions caused by the Boko Haram insurgency, but it remains a vital center for trade in foodstuffs, textiles, livestock, and traditional crafts.